IowaDave/avr-dx/_posts/2024-05-05-a-very-helpful-book.md

 The ATmega4809 is available in a 40-pin DIP package for us through-hole, breadboard prototypers.

 Having 12 pins more, compared to 28-pin DIP packages offered in the Dx lineup, brings more resources to a project that might need them.
 Examples include more timer/counters, USART serial interfaces and event system channels.

 The extra dozen I/O pins could prove handy as well.
+However, Tom would be the first to tell you that  unused pins only take up space and may add uncompensated expense to a project.
+Pick the part that fits the project, he would say.

+I begin to see the 28-pin versions of the newer-but-similar Dx family as breadboard-friendly alternatives to the 4809, and vice versa.

+It increases the potential value of studying both.

-I feel sure that lessons learned about Dx chips would carry over beneficially toward understanding when and how to make use of a 4809 instead.
+Just as Tom's book on the 4809 can aid understanding of the Dx chips, I expect learning about Dx chips will carry over beneficially toward understanding when and how to make use of a 4809 instead.

 <hr />